tejado/BaseEmoji/README.md

 ## Usage

 ### anybase
-anybase is a BaseEmoji codec which works by converting the input to the base of the amoung of emojis, set by the filter.
+anybase is a BaseEmoji codec which works by converting the input to the base of the amount of emojis, set by the filter.

 ```python
 import BaseEmoji